Ellednera/MapSearching/README.md

 # MapSearching
 Codes and assets for search algorithms

-Under assets is the codes for the map
+Tree structure for the algorithm:
-1. Station.java
-2. CityMap.java (compiling this file will generate more than one class file)
-3. GPS.java (compiling this file will generate another class file "Screen") - can be run
+./assets/Station.java
+./assets/CityMap.java
+./assets/GPS.java
-4. TestScript.java - can be run
+./TestScript.java - can be run

-- Compile only CityMap.java, the Station class will be compiled together.
-- Compile and run TestScript.java to see how the program reacts to problematic input (Usually it's programming errors).
-Feel free to edit and add on more features to this file

 ## Classes & Methods
-### 1. Station
+### 1. assets::Station
 #### Station(int x, int y, String name)
 This is the only constructor
 #### public void connectTo(Station s, int distance)